pietmau/MVP-Rx-Dagger-2/Retro.md

 about what to show (I do not show the film url, the film crawl, the person url, the starship url, etc.).

 ###What to do next
-- We really need to give the user a progress indicator while data are loading.
+- We really need to give the user a progress indicator while data are loading (the views have a stub for it now).
+- We really need to give some error message if it's the case (the presenters have a stub for it now).
 - We should implement retry in case the server did not respond.
-- We should be able to give some error message if it's the case (the presenters have a stub for it now).
 - The cards in the lists need some design.